egardner/egardner.github.io/_projects/obsidian.md

  - image: obsidian_04.jpg
  - image: obsidian_05.jpg
  - image: obsidian_06.jpg
-order: 5
+order: 6
 ---

-Designed introductory title wall, street banners, site signage, printed invitations, press packets, web banners, wall text, fabric gallery banners, object labels, museum store products and merchandising.
-Assisted lead designer with architectural drawings.
-Assisted during installation.
+> “The objects in this exhibition were created over the past five centuries by explorers, archaeologists, and artists who have in one way or another used Mexico's Pre-Columbian past as a vehicle for their journeys.” [getty.edu](http://www.getty.edu/research/exhibitions_events/exhibitions/obsidian_mirror/)

+_Obsidian Mirror Travels Refracting Ancient Mexican Art and Antiquity_ explores representations of Mexican archaeological objects and sites made from the Colonial era to the present.

+I was the lead designer for this exhibit and designed the title wall, logo/brand for the exhibition, way-finding signage, printed invitations, press packets, gallery brochure, wall text, object labels and website banners.
+Both the gallery and brochure text were typeset to accommodate English and Spanish.
+I assisted with the technical design and created full-size case mockups for a variable number of exhibition artifacts.
+In addition I oversaw installation through to completion.